-We run literary Field Trips for local language arts classes that bring students to our Old Port writing studio for a morning.
+We run literary Field Trips for local language arts classes that bring students to our Old Port writing center for a morning.

-Each year, our programs are linked by a new theme, and the best student writing from the year is published in a major annual Anthology released every spring at a community event attended by hundreds of supporters.
+Each year, all of our programs are linked by a new theme, and the best student writing from the year is published in a major Anthology released every spring at a community event attended by hundreds of supporters.